Cervical cancer: Barrier protection

-Three HPV vaccines (Gardasil, Gardasil 9, and Cervarix) reduce the risk of cancerous or precancerous changes of the cervix and perineum by about 93% and 62%, respectively.
-The vaccines are between 92% and 100% effective against HPV 16 and 18 up to at least 8 years.

-HPV vaccines are typically given to age 9 to 26, as the vaccine is most effective if given before infection occurs.
-The duration of effectiveness and whether a booster will be needed is unknown.
-The high cost of this vaccine has been a cause for concern.
-Several countries have considered (or are considering) programs to fund HPV vaccination.
-The American Society of Clinical Oncology guideline has recommendations for different levels of resource availability.

-Since 2010, young women in Japan have been eligible to receive the cervical cancer vaccination for free.
-In June 2013, the Japanese Ministry of Health, Labor and Welfare mandated that, before administering the vaccine, medical institutions must inform women that the ministry does not recommend it.
-However, the vaccine is still available at no cost to Japanese women who choose to accept the vaccination.

 Nutrition

 Vitamin A is associated with a lower risk as are vitamin B12, vitamin C, vitamin E, and beta-Carotene.

 Treatment

-The treatment of cervical cancer varies worldwide, largely due to access to surgeons skilled in radical pelvic surgery, and the emergence of fertility-sparing therapy in developed nations.
-Less advanced stages of cervical cancer typically have treatment options that allow fertility to be maintained, if the patient desires.
+The treatment of cervical cancer varies worldwide, largely due to access to surgeons skilled in radical pelvic surgery and the emergence of fertility-sparing therapy in developed nations.
+Less advanced stages of cervical cancer typically have treatment options that allow fertility to be maintained if the patient desires.

 Because cervical cancers are radiosensitive, radiation may be used in all stages where surgical options do not exist.
 Surgical intervention may have better outcomes than radiological approaches.
-In addition, chemotherapy can be used to treat cervical cancer, and has been found to be more effective than radiation alone.
-Evidence suggests chemoradiotherapy may increase overall survival and reduce the risk of disease recurrence compared to radiotherapy alone.
-There is low-certainty evidence that peri-operative care approaches, such as 'fast-track surgery' or 'enhanced recovery programmes' may lower surgical stress and improve recovery after gynaecological cancer surgery.
+In addition, chemotherapy can be used to treat cervical cancer and is more effective than radiation alone.
+Chemoradiotherapy may increase overall survival and reduce the risk of disease recurrence compared to radiotherapy alone.